Trevor Huddleston (racing driver): ARCA

+Huddleston made his NASCAR K&N Pro Series West debut in 2016 with Sunrise Ford Racing, finishing tenth at Irwindale.

-In 2018, Huddleston returned to the K&N Pro Series West for what he presumed to be a limited slate with Sunrise Ford Racing; eventually, it turned into a full-season effort.
+After not racing in the series 2017, Huddleston returned to the K&N Pro Series West in 2018 for what he presumed to be a limited slate with Sunrise Ford Racing; eventually, it turned into a full-season effort.
 He would finish the season sixth in points.